Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 ### Creating Flows

-To create a new workflow, click the **New** button in the upper right hand corner of the screen.
+To create a new _Flow_, click the **New** button in the upper right hand corner of the screen.

 ![Ganymede App Home Page](https://ganymede-bio.mo.cloudinary.net/apiServer/HomeScreen_202220823.png)

-This exposes a pop-up for you to name and describe your Flow in addition to identifying a cloud infra environment to associate it to.
+This exposes a pop-up for you to name and describe your Flow in addition to identifying an environment to associate it to.
 Each environment has its own dedicated Flow orchestration service, which can be configured to your data processing needs.

 ![Ganymede App New Flow Creation](https://ganymede-bio.mo.cloudinary.net/apiServer/HomeNewFlow_20220824.png)